Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 Our proposal concerns three categories of data, the waveforms, the catalog data and the inventory and system information.

 To ensure interoperability, the information in the provided files shall be consistent.
-The sensor naming convention shall be
+The sensor naming convention shall be the same all across, the locations of sensors and events shall be expressed using one single coordinate system.